AravindB98/MGEN-Hackathon-2025/README.md

 ## 📄 License

-This project was built for the DNATE challenge at the MGEN (now SEIS) Hackathon 2025, Northeastern University.
+This project was built for the DNATE challenge at the MGEN (now SEIS) Hackathon 2025, Northeastern University.All Hackathon Project files removed due to Proprietary copyright license of DNATE & NDA Signed by Participants.